daynemorris/Learning-Journals/week7.md

 ## Learning Activities & Resources
 Watched LinkedIn Learning Videos:

-First To Setup a Server:
+First to Setup a Server:
 https://www.linkedin.com/learning/installing-apache-mysql-and-php-3

 Secondly How to use PHP: